A support theorem for Hilbert schemes of planar curves, II: Introduction

 For singular spaces, various changes must be made.
 The spaces $\Eff(\rC)$ and $\Pic(\rC)$ still make sense, but the map does not.
-Two problems can already be seen when $\rC$ is a nodal curve: the sheaf of functions with one pole at the node is not a line bundle, and the sheaf of functions with two poles at the node has degree 3.
+Two problems can already be seen when $\rC$ is a nodal curve: the sheaf of functions with one pole at the node is not a line bundle, and the sheaf of functions with double pole at the node has degree 3.

 When $\rC$ is proper, reduced, and irreducible, there are natural substitutes \cite{DS, AIK, AK, AK2}.
 The space of line bundles is extended to the space $\overline{\Pic}(\rC)$ of rank one, torsion free sheaves.
 The space of divisors is replaced by a space $\Syst(\rC)$ of generalized divisors -- rank one, torsion free sheaves equipped with injective sections.
 There is an evident forgetful map $\Syst(\rC) \to \overline{\Pic}(\rC)$.